-Non-stimulant dugs: Your doctor will prescribe non-stimulants if stimulants don’t work.
+Nonstimulant drugs: Your doctor may prescribe nonstimulants.
 These medications work slower, but they still improve the symptoms of ADHD.
 In some cases, antidepressants also work for symptoms of ADHD.
-But the Food and Drug Administration hasn’t approved antidepressants as a treatment.
+But the Food and Drug Administration (FDA) hasn’t approved antidepressants as a treatment.

-Therapy combined with medication is effective for children, especially from ages 6 to 12 years old.
+Psychotherapy: Therapy combined with medication is effective for children, especially those 6 to 12 years old.
 Research also shows that behavioral approaches and interventions work extremely well for children and teenagers with ADHD.

-Cognitive behavioral therapy (CBT): CBT teaches a person coping strategies to help modify unwanted behavior and help with mood and anxiety symptoms.
-There are few studies on CBT and ADHD but early studies suggest that CBT may be effective for adults with ADHD.
-But these treatments need to be more specific and refined.
+Cognitive behavioral therapy (CBT): CBT teaches coping strategies to modify unwanted behavior and help with mood and anxiety symptoms.
+There are few studies on CBT and ADHD, but early studies

-It’s important for children with ADHD to have structural support.
+Children with ADHD need to have structural support.
 Organization and consistency can help a child manage their symptoms.
 Together, you and your child can: